Friedrich Weleminsky: Personal and family life

 On 4 December 1905 he married Jenny Elbogen (1882–1957), at her parents' country home, Schloss Thalheim, Lower Austria.
 (Note: Schloss Thalheim is in the village of Thalheim (Kapelln), today a part of Kapelln, Sankt Pölten-Land District; see :de:Liste der denkmalgeschützten Objekte in Kapelln#Denkmäler, Jakob Prandtauer.
 The property was damaged during the Second World War.
 After restoration, it reopened in 2016 as a luxury hotel.)
 The married couple lived in Prague and at Schloss Thalheim, which Jenny inherited from her father after his death in 1918 and which they ran as a model dairy farm.

 They had four children together.
 Their eldest daughter, Marianne (born 1906), and their son, Anton (Note: Anton was referred to as "Antonín" in official Czech documents.) (born 1908), came to Britain just before the Second World War.
 Two of their daughters emigrated in the early 1930s to Mandatory Palestine where they took new names – Eliesabeth (born 1909) became Jardenah, and Dorothea (born 1912) was known as Leah.

 Facing Nazi persecution for being Jewish, Friedrich and Jenny Weleminsky found sanctuary in Britain in 1939.

 Death and legacy

 Friedrich Weleminsky died of pneumonia on 1 January 1945 at Fulham Hospital, London and is buried at Golders Green Jewish Cemetery.
 His wife Jenny, who was 14 years younger, survived him by 12 years.
 Their grandchildren and great-grandchildren now live in Britain, Israel, Australia, Sweden and Germany.

 In 2011, following an approach by Weleminsky's eldest granddaughter, Dr Charlotte Jones, a retired general practitioner, a team at the University College London's Department of Science and Technology Studies resumed research on tuberculomucin Weleminsky.
-Since 2017, Friedrich's granddaughter Judy Weleminsky has been leading this research.
+Since 2017, Friedrich's youngest granddaughter Judy Weleminsky has been leading this research.